-- Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
+1. Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

-- The lessons we take from failure can be fundamental to later success.
-Recount an incident or time when you experienced failure.
+2. The lessons we take from obstacles we encounter can be fundamental to later success.
+Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?

-- Reflect on a time when you challenged a belief or idea.
-What prompted you to act?
-Would you make the same decision again?
+3. Reflect on a time when you questioned or challenged a belief or idea.
+What prompted your thinking?
+What was the outcome?

-- Describe a problem you’ve solved or a problem you’d like to solve.
+4. Describe a problem you’ve solved or a problem you’d like to solve.
 It can be an intellectual challenge, a research query, an ethical dilemma – anything that is of personal importance, no matter the scale.
 Explain its significance to you and what steps you took or could be taken to identify a solution.

 5. Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.